top of page

 ____________________________________________________________________________

 Please note we rely on our members to advise our Almoner if you are aware of any member who is ill or incapacitated, or suffering bereavement.
-Pamela would appreciate you contacting her by email:- Almoner.Stheliersu3a@gmail.com
+Wendy Jeffrey would appreciate you contacting her either by phone 02102579792 or email:- Almoner.stheliersu3a@gmail.com

 Monthly Meeting Protocol.